ilia10000/ilia10000.github.io/_pages/about.md

 March 2022: I received an NSERC Postdoctoral Fellowship to support my research on STEM-AI: Scientific Theory Encoding Methods for Artificial Intelligence.

+January 2022: I'm also joining Josh Tenenbaum's CoCoSci Lab at MIT as a research affiliate.

-July 2021: I'm joining Dr. Tom Griffiths's CoCoSci Lab at Princeton University as a postdoc.
+July 2021: I'm joining Tom Griffiths's CoCoSci Lab at Princeton University as a postdoc.

 June 2021: I defended my thesis on ['Learning From Almost No Data'](https://uwspace.uwaterloo.ca/handle/10012/17103).